• Home

 Can You Freeze Dipped Pretzels

 Go ahead and toss any pretzels you don’t plan to eat right away in the freezer.
-Just place a layer of wax paper in between the pretzels if you stack them.
-This will prevent sticking.

-You can freeze the pretzels for up to three months, when you’re ready to have a few, thaw on the counter.
-They are a great snack to keep in the fridge when you get a craving for a salty-sweet snack.
+They are a great snack to keep in the fridge when you crave a salty-sweet snack.

 Witch Finger Pretzel Sticks ingredients